-The information provided in this section is designed to help persons with disabilities, families, advocates, and providers identify sources of funding for assistive technology.
-Programs change over time, so we welcome any new information for this funding guide.
-Anyone having questions about any listings, or wanting to share new or additional funding information, may contact Missouri Assistive Technology at (800) 647-8557.
+The information provided in this section is designed to help persons with disabilities, families, advocates, and providers identify sources of funding for the individual with a disability to obtain assistive technology.
+Programs change over time, so we welcome any new information for this focused funding guide.
+Anyone having questions about any listings, or wanting to share new or additional funding options for individuals with disabilities to obtain assistive technology, may contact Missouri Assistive Technology at (800) 647-8557.

 State and Federal Programs